In September, I was invited to speak to a gathering of the Illinois Association of Acupuncture and Oriental Medicine.

 This comes to mind this morning as I read about Studs Terkel, and his remarkable legacy of drawing out stories from a wide spectrum of individuals.

-Studs, who passed away at 96 years old three days ago, set an example that we should all strive to emulate, whether it’s capturing stories as I do with my service known as Your Front Page or simply paying respectful attention to anyone and everyone, even if our self-absorbed and preoccupied inclination is to think they probably don’t have much of interest to share.
+Studs, who passed away this week at 96 years old, set an example that we should all strive to emulate, whether it’s capturing stories as I do with my service known as Spotlight Tribute or simply paying respectful attention to anyone and everyone, even if our self-absorbed and preoccupied inclination is to think they probably don’t have much of interest to share.